GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 * namespace: An arbitrary grouping, such as an environment (dev, prod, or qa), a team, or a strategic business unit.
 Default is `default`
 * batchSize: Batch size in number of documents.
 Default: 1000
 * batchSizeBytes: Batch size in number of bytes.
 Default: 5242880 (5mb)
-* javascriptTextTransformGcsPath: Gcs path to javascript udf source.
-Udf will be preferred option for transformation if supplied.
+* JavaScriptTextTransformGCSPath: GCS path to JavaScript UDF source.
+UDF will be preferred option for transformation if supplied.
 Default: null
-* javascriptTextTransformFunctionName: UDF Javascript Function Name.
+* JavaScriptTextTransformFunctionName: UDF JavaScript Function Name.
 Default: null
 * maxRetryAttempts: Max retry attempts, must be > 0.
 Default: no retries
 * maxRetryDuration: Max retry duration in milliseconds, must be > 0.
 Default: no retries
-* javascriptIndexFnGcsPath: GCS path of storage location for Javascript UDF to extract _index from row data
+* JavaScriptIndexFnGCSPath: GCS path of storage location for JavaScript UDF to extract _index from row data
-* javascriptIndexFnName: Function name for Javascript UDF to extract _index from row data
+* JavaScriptIndexFnName: Function name for JavaScript UDF to extract _index from row data
-* javascriptIdFnGcsPath: GCS path of storage location for Javascript UDF to extract _id from row data
+* JavaScriptIdFnGCSPath: GCS path of storage location for JavaScript UDF to extract _id from row data
-* javascriptIdFnName: Function name for Javascript UDF to extract _id from row data
+* JavaScriptIdFnName: Function name for JavaScript UDF to extract _id from row data
-* javascriptTypeFnGcsPath: GCS path of storage location for Javascript UDF to extract _type from row data
+* JavaScriptTypeFnGCSPath: GCS path of storage location for JavaScript UDF to extract _type from row data
-* javascriptTypeFnName: Function name for Javascript UDF to extract _type from row data
+* JavaScriptTypeFnName: Function name for JavaScript UDF to extract _type from row data
-* javascriptIsDeleteFnGcsPath: GCS path of storage location for Javascript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* JavaScriptIsDeleteFnGCSPath: GCS path of storage location for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
-* javascriptIsDeleteFnName: Function name for Javascript UDF to determine if row should be a delete operation (rather than create, index, or update)
+* JavaScriptIsDeleteFnName: Function name for JavaScript UDF to determine if row should be a delete operation (rather than create, index, or update)
 * usePartialUpdate:  Whether to use partial document updates (update rather than create or index, allows partial document updates)
+* useBulkIndexRatherThanCreate: Whether to use index (allows upserts) rather than create (errors on duplicate _id) with Elasticsearch bulk requests

 ### Building Template
 This is a Flex Template meaning that the pipeline code will be containerized, and the container will be used to launch the Dataflow pipeline.